SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 | (time)     | Current bekloppie count.         |

 Constant +bps+ contains the number of bekloppies per second.

 On CBM machines it's currently set to 50, no matter if it's a NTSC or PAL machine.
 Please contribute some auto-detection to file "cbm-common.lisp".

-On Unices +BPS+ is 1000.
+On Unices +BPS+ is 1000 and counting starts with launching TUNIX Lisp.

 Function TIME return the current count of bekloppies.
 It depends on the actual machine TUNIX Lisp is running on